skippyr/libtdk/DOCS.md

 #### Enumerators

 - `Default`: the default color is used for resets.
-- `Black`: the regular variant of the black color.
-- `Red`: the regular variant of the red color.
-- `Green`: the regular variant of the green color.
-- `Yellow`: the regular variant of the yellow color.
-- `Blue`: the regular variant of the blue color.
-- `Magenta`: the regular variant of the magenta color.
-- `Cyan`: the regular variant of the cyan color.
-- `White`: the regular variant of the white color.
-- `LightBlack`: the light variant of the black color.
+- `Black`, `LightBlack`: the regular and light variants of the black color.
-- `LightRed`: the light variant of the red color.
+- `Red`, `LightRed`: the regular and light variants of the red color.
-- `LightGreen`: the light variant of the green color.
+- `Green`, `LightGreen`: the regular and light variants of the green color.
-- `LightYellow`: the light variant of the yellow color.
+- `Yellow`, `LightYellow`: the regular and light variants of the yellow color.
-- `LightBlue`: the light variant of the blue color.
+- `Blue`, `LightBlue`: the regular and light variants of the blue color.
-- `LightMagenta`: the light variant of the magenta color.
+- `Magenta`, `LightMagenta`: the regular and light variants of the magenta color.
-- `LightCyan`: the light variant of the cyan color.
+- `Cyan`, `LightCyan`: the regular and light variants of the cyan color.
-- `LightWhite`: the light variant of the white color.
+- `White`, `LightWhite`: the regular and light variants of the white color.

 #### Brief